aws-user-group-toolkit/image-generator/README.md

    This command runs the Docker container and mounts the `output` directory in the current directory to the `/output` directory in the container.
 It passes in the required parameters for the script using command-line arguments.

+   You can add multiple `-e`` parameters for all the environment variables listed in the table above.

-6. Check the output directory for the generated image file:
+3. Check the output directory for the generated image file:

    ```
    ls output/